Shri10/SQLPractice_01_basicOps/README.md

 ## 📝 Instructions / Guidelines

 1. This repository is solely for demonstration purposes.
-	While you're encouraged to peruse the content, there's no need for you to implement or run any scripts.
-	This repository primarily showcases my implementations and expertise.
+	It primarily showcases my implementations.

 2. If you wish to delve deeper, just open the relevant `.sql` file using SQL Server Management Studio or any SQL client of your choice.